-The European Master’s programme in Agricultural, Food and Environmental Policy Analysis aims at providing a high quality education in designing and assessing public policies targeted to the agricultural and food sector as well as the rural environment.
-The programme is policy oriented, focused on economic analysis, but with a strong multidisciplinary component.
-By the setting of criteria of admission and by courses in advanced microeconomic theory and quantitative methods the programme provides the basis for applied policy analysis founded on state of the art economic models and econometric tools.
-Drawing on complementary, specialized teaching and research expertise of professors from several universities the Master programme offers teaching relevant for the analysis of agriculture, food and environmental policy issues within a unified framework exposing students to policy traditions in different European countries.
+By the setting of criteria of admission and by its courses, the programme provides the basis for applied policy analysis founded on state of the art economic models and econometric tools.
+Drawing on complementary, specialized teaching and research expertise of professors from several universities the Master programme offers teaching relevant for the analysis of agriculture, food and environmental policy issues.
+This is done within a unified framework exposing students to policy traditions in different European countries.

 The European Master in Agricultural, Food and Environmental Policy Analysis trains graduate students that will be:

-3. able to use and apply adequate methods and tools to address and analyse socio-economic and environmental problems that are observed or anticipated in the agricultural and food sectors and rural areas in different development contexts,
+- able to use and apply adequate methods and tools to address and analyze socio-economic and environmental problems that are observed or anticipated in the agricultural and food sectors and rural areas in different development contexts,

-8. able to communicate their methods and results to both specialised and non-specialised audiences, hopefully in at least two European languages.
+- able to communicate their methods and results to both specialized and non-specialized audiences, hopefully in at least two European languages.